-Sarnoff’s RTV-100 digital TV software, aimed at broadcast and television applications, converts an uncompressed analog or digital program into a single MPEG-2 transport stream.
-The RDV-100 version, targeted at system suppliers, transfers camcorder, DV video and audio, or Web content into an MPEG-2 program stream for recording on DVDs or distribution over home networks.
+Sarnoff’s RTV-100 digital TV software, aimed at broadcast television applications, converts an uncompressed analog or digital program into a single MPEG-2 transport stream.
+The RDV-100 version, targeted at system suppliers, converts camcorder, DV video and audio, or Web content to an MPEG-2 program stream for recording on DVDs or distribution over home networks.

-The DTV-100 encoder is targeted at TV stations and cable headends that need instant conversion of D1 video into an MPEG-2 stream for digital television broadcast or distribution over a cable system.
-Typical uses include conversion of ENG fields or transmission of local studio programming.
+The DTV-100 encoder is targeted at TV stations and cable head-ends that need instant conversion of D1 video into an MPEG-2 stream for digital television broadcast or distribution over a cable system.
+Typical uses include conversion of ENG video or local studio programming to a transmitter site.
 Coded video sizes include 720x480, 640x480, 528x480, 480x480 and 352x480 pixels.

 Future US's leading brands bring the most important, up-to-date information right to your inbox